Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 - [x] Should add Transaction with correct values when positive number passed
 - [ ] Should not add Transaction when negative number passed
 - [ ] Should not add Transaction when 0 passed
+- [ ] Should add Transaction with correct values when decimal passed
+- [ ] Should not add Transaction when more than 2 decimal places passed
 - [ ] Should not add Transaction when non-number passed
 - [ ] Should not add Transaction when NaN passed
 - [ ] Should not add Transaction when undefined passed